Congratulations on your Acceptance!

 Obtaining your Form I-20

 Once received, your documents will be reviewed by ISS within 48 hours.
 If anything additional is needed, International Student Services will inform you via email.
 Otherwise, your Form I-20 will be issued within 1-2 business days of receiving all documents.
-Once the I-20 is issued, ISS will send you a confirmation email with all relevant information on the next steps.
-Based on your preference, a hard copy will either be mailed to you or available for pick-up.
+Once the I-20 is issued, ISS will send you a confirmation email with the Form I-20 attached and all relevant information on the next steps.
+The Department of Homeland Security allows the issuance of electronic I-20s.

 Obtain your F-1 Visa